learn-co-curriculum/dsc-scalars-vectors-matrices-tensors-codealong/README.md

 # Code here
 ```

-We can select a range of elements too.
-The syntax a:b extracts the ath to b-1th elements.
+You can select a range of elements too.
+The syntax a:b extracts the a-th to (b-1)-th elements.
 The syntax a:b:n starts at a, skips n elements up to the index b.
 ```python
 print (x[1:4])     # second to fourth element.
 Element 5 is not included print (x[0:-1:2])  # every other element